aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/08_cpsearch.md

 CPREPORT file.gen
 CPREPORT file.json
 CPREPORT file.test
+CPREPORT file.vmd
 CPREPORT [...]
 [GRAPH]
 ~~~

 CPREPORT prints additional information about the critical points to
 the output.

 * SHORT: prints the list of non-equivalent critical points.
 * LONG: in a crystal, print the complete list of critical points in
   the unit cell and the connectivity in the case of bcp and rcp (when
   the graph is calculated); in a molecule, it is the same as SHORT.